`

 We have set out below a list of all the ways we may use your personal data, and which of the legal bases we rely on to do so.
 We have also identified what our legitimate interests are where appropriate.

-Note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your data.
-Please contact us if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been set out in the table below.
+Note that we may rely on more than one legal basis for a particular activity depending on the specific use of your data.
+We often rely on legitimate interests where we use data in a manner that is complementary to but not necessary for performing a contract or a legal duty.
+Please contact us if you need more information about the specific legal basis we are relying on to process your personal data where more than one ground has been set out in the table below.

 • To provide other services requested by you or your organisation

-• Legitimate interests
+• Legitimate interest

 Providing you with a better service

-• To analyse and improve our services and communications
+• To improve our services and communications

-• Legitimate interests
+• Legitimate interest

 • Developing and improving our products and services